Roman Catholic Diocese of Duluth: Sex abuse

-In a 2002 affidavit, Bishop Schwietz said he approved a settlement of under $100,000 to a former seminarian.
-The man had alleged being sexually abused in the mid-1990's by Bishop Brom, Cardinal Joseph Bernardin and several priests.
-As part of the settlement, shared by the Diocese of Winona, the seminarian retracted all his charges.

 In 2013, the diocese released a list of 17 priests with credible accusations of sexual abuse.
 More names were added to the list in 2022.

 In November 2015, a jury awarded $8 million in damages against the diocese and a religious order.
-The plaintiff had alleged being sexually abused as a 15 year old altar boy by Reverend James Fitzgerald, a diocesan priest, in 1978.
+The plaintiff had alleged being sexually abused as a 15 year old altar boy by James Fitzgerald, a diocesan priest, in 1978.
 In December 2015, the diocese filed for Chapter 11 bankruptcy protection.
 It took this action after facing the Fitzgerald verdict, six other lawsuits and 12 additional claims stemming from child sexual abuse cases.

-The diocese in 2017 released a statement about Reverend Louis Brouillard, a priest from the Archdiocese of Agana in Guam.
-In the 1970s, the archdiocese had started receiving accusations of sexual abuse of minors against Brouillard.
+The diocese in 2017 released a statement about Louis Brouillard, a priest from the Archdiocese of Agana in Guam.
+In the 1970s, the archdiocese received accusations of sexual abuse of minors against Brouillard.
 Despite the accusations in Guam, the diocese in 1981 had allowed Brouillard to move to Pine City and assist at the local parish.
-By 1984, diocese officials had become suspicious that Brouillard was sexually abusing a boy from Guam who was sharing his residence.
-The diocese then revoked Brouillard's privilege to serve public ministry.
+By 1984, diocese officials had become suspicious that Brouillard was sexually abusing a boy from Guam who was sharing his residence and revoked Brouillard's appointment.
 Brouillard in 2017 admitted to abusing 20 boys.

 In May 2019, the Diocese of Duluth agreed to pay $40 million to 125 plaintiffs who were the alleged victims of sexual abuse by 37 diocesan priests.